yev-dev/mlops-engineering/README.md

 # MLOps Engineering Project

-Machine Learning engineering project for models deployment to dhowcase front-to-back modern way of deploying and running ML models in production.
+Machine Learning engineering project for models deployment to showcase front-to-back modern way of deploying and running ML models in production.

-We use simple linear regression model that was trained to predict a stock price (Exxon Mobile stock) based on Oil price.
-Model training is outside of the scope of this project.
-Pre-trained model serialised and saved to be loaded into memory for evaluation.
+We use simple linear regression model that was trained to predict a stock price (Exxon Mobile stock) based on Oil prices.
+Model training is not in scope for this project.
+Pre-trained model serialised and saved to be loaded into memory for service predictions.

-* FastAPI service for model inference
+* FastAPI service for model inference (http://localhost:5000/redoc)
 * Prometheus for monitoring
 * Evidently for Data/Logical drift (WIP)
 * Grafana for logs integration (TODO)
+* MinIO for persistent layer (TODO)
 * MLFlow for model training, features store, models registry (TODO)